Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Principal Hessian subspace

+While first order differentiation provides information about the active subspace $A = \operatorname{span} \left\lbrace a_1, \dots, a_m \right\rbrace$, we need to query higher order derivatives in order to access the individual weights $a_1, \dots, a_m$.
 First of all we construct here an approximation $\widetilde \A$ to the space $\A=\operatorname{span}\{a_i \otimes a_i, i=1,\dots,m\}$. {As in the previous sections we describe two different methods of identification of $\A$. {The first one is by active sampling and makes use of second order differences.
 The second one implements passive sampling under the assumption that we dispose of the probability density $p(x)$ of the point distribution. }

-\subsubsection{Active sampling}
+\subsection{Active sampling}

 We start by generating again } $m_{\mathcal X} \in \mathbb N$ points $x_l \sim \mu_{\mathbb S^{m-1}}$, $l=1,\dots, m_{\mathcal X}$ uniformly at random on the $m-1$ dimensional sphere (remind that now we assume $m=d$), and we define